mmd-afegbua/mlops-microservice/README.md

 - Kubernetes
-#### There are different ways to set up kubernetes clusters.
+There are different ways to set up kubernetes clusters.
 For testing, you can use MiniKube.
 Check the official installation guide of Minikube for more details: https://kubernetes.io/docs/tasks/tools/install-minikube/
 `./run_kubernetes.sh`
 Application listening port => http://localhost:5000

 ### Making Predictions

 While the application is running in any of the environments above, run `./make_predictions.sh` to make calls to the ML API.

+### Summary of Files in Project
+- *circleci/config.yml: